mdbs99/aws/README.md

 end.
 ```

-You can use this syntax too, without an Obj variable:
+You can also use a fluent syntax, without an Obj variable:

 ``` pascal
 Rgn.Buckets.Get('mys3examplebucket', '/')